Abraham Lincoln: Lincoln–Douglas debates and Cooper Union speech

 Though the Republican legislative candidates won more popular votes, the Democrats won more seats, and the legislature re-elected Douglas.
 However, Lincoln's articulation of the issues had given him a national political presence.
 In the aftermath of the 1858 election, newspapers frequently mentioned Lincoln as a potential Republican presidential candidate.
 While Lincoln was popular in the Midwest, he lacked support in the Northeast and was unsure whether to seek the office.
 In January 1860, Lincoln told a group of political allies that he would accept the presidential nomination if offered and, in the following months, William O. Stoddard's Central Illinois Gazette, the Chicago Press & Tribune, and other local papers endorsed his candidacy.

-On February 27, 1860, powerful New York Republicans invited Lincoln to give a speech at the Cooper Union.
-In this address Lincoln argued that the Founding Fathers had little use for popular sovereignty and had repeatedly sought to restrict slavery; he insisted that morality required opposition to slavery and rejected any "groping for some middle ground between the right and the wrong".
+In February 1860, Henry Ward Beecher invited Lincoln to address his congregation at Plymouth Church in Brooklyn, New York.
+Lincoln agreed, but the venue shifted to Cooper Union in Manhattan.
+In his speech at Cooper Union, which he gave on February 27, Lincoln argued that the Founding Fathers had little use for popular sovereignty, and that in the Northwest Ordinance they had restricted slavery in the territories; he insisted that morality required opposition to slavery and rejected any "groping for some middle ground between the right and the wrong".
 Many in the audience thought he appeared awkward and even ugly.
 But Lincoln demonstrated intellectual leadership, which brought him into contention for the presidency.
 Journalist Noah Brooks reported, "No man ever before made such an impression on his first appeal to a New York audience".
 Historian David Herbert Donald described the speech as "a superb political move for an unannounced presidential aspirant."
 In response to an inquiry about his ambitions, Lincoln said, "The taste is in my mouth a little".